HOW WE TEACH YOU TO MAKE SOURDOUGH

 Day 2 – Friday

 8.30pm – mix the dough.
 Use your bubbly, lively starter.
-Try to mix your dough at a temperature of 23°C. Leave the dough in the tin on the kitchen side overnight.
-When you’re done making the dough, put your starter back in the fridge at a temperature of about 5°C.
+Try to mix your dough at a temperature of 23°C. Leave the dough in the tins on the kitchen side overnight, and remember to put your starter back in the fridge at a temperature of about 5°C.

 Day 3 – Saturday

-8am onwards – you can bake at any time from 8 a.m, or you can store the dough in the fridge and bake any time until 4 p.m.
+8am onwards – you can bake at any time from 8am, or you can store the dough in the fridge and bake a bit later (up until 4pm).

 Makes: 2 large 900g (2lb) loaves or 4 smaller loaves (reduce baking time accordingly)